sveltejs/svelte/packages/svelte/messages/compile-errors/script.md

 ## invalid_arguments_usage

-> The arguments keyword cannot be used within the template or at the top-level of a component
+> The arguments keyword cannot be used within the template or at the top level of a component

 ## legacy_export_invalid